 wheelchair

-Suffering harm in an accident caused by someone else’s negligence is a very serious matter.
-As long as the liable party owed you a duty of care, you can make a personal injury claim against them for compensation for the damages caused.
-Some injuries are minor, while others such as paralysis are the most severe.
-This mobility loss can result from several situations such as slip and falls, car accidents, medical malpractice, or construction accidents.
+Suffering harm in an accident due to someone else’s negligence is a grave matter.
+If the responsible party owed you a duty of care, you have the right to file a personal injury claim against them to seek compensation for the resulting damages.
+While some injuries may be minor, others, such as paralysis, are extremely severe.
+Paralysis can stem from various situations, including slip and falls, car accidents, medical malpractice, or construction accidents.

-Because of the long term effects of these injuries to the victim, claims involving paralysis must take into account all past and future costs.
-If you or your loved one were paralyzed in an accident caused by someone else’s negligence, a dedicated catastrophic injury attorney could be your greatest asset.
-By tirelessly devoting their time to gathering evidence and preparing your case, a Pearland paralysis injury lawyer at Lone Star Injury Attorneys will become an invaluable confidant and ally throughout the legal process.
+Given the long-term implications of these injuries on the victim, claims involving paralysis must consider both past and future expenses.
+If you or a loved one has been paralyzed in an accident caused by someone else’s negligence, a dedicated catastrophic injury attorney can be an invaluable asset.
+By tirelessly gathering evidence and preparing your case, a Pearland paralysis injury lawyer from Lone Star Injury Attorneys will serve as a trustworthy confidant and ally throughout the legal process.

-At least 5 million people suffer from different types of paralysis in the United States.
-The leading causes of these forms of mobility loss are multiple sclerosis, stroke, spinal cord injury, and broken bones.
-Out of the 5 million people, at least 80% of them suffered spinal cord injuries.
-It’s therefore believed that damage to the neck or back is the leading cause of different forms of paralysis.
+According to the National Institutes of Health, at least 5 million people in the United States suffer from various types of paralysis.
+These conditions are primarily caused by multiple sclerosis, stroke, spinal cord injury, and broken bones.
+Among the 5 million individuals affected, approximately 80% of them have experienced spinal cord injuries.
+Thus, it is widely believed that damage to the neck or back is the leading cause of different forms of paralysis.

-The most common causes of spine injuries are:
+The most frequent causes of spine injuries include:

-Based on research, motor vehicle crashes account for at least 40% of all paralytic injuries, followed closely by slip and fall accidents at 20%.
-Understanding how you suffered mobility loss is the initial step towards recovering damages.
-A qualified lawyer in Pearland could be your only help in determining the root cause of your paralysis injuries and the parties at-fault.
+According to research, motor vehicle crashes account for at least 40% of all paralytic injuries, closely followed by slip and fall accidents at 20%.
+Understanding the cause of your mobility loss is the first step towards recovering damages.
+A qualified lawyer in Pearland can be your best resource in determining the root cause of your paralysis injuries and identifying the responsible parties.
+And we are here to help.

 Major Types of Mobility Loss

-Depending on where you sustain spinal cord injuries, you can suffer any of the following types of paralysis:
+Depending on the location of your spinal cord injuries, you may experience any of the following types of paralysis:

-Paralysis victims may also suffer more injuries with time.
-For example, there have been cases of internal body organ failure such as kidney problems that relate to the victim’s paralysis.
-As expected, this adds more costs to the already large medical bills.
-These costs are often life-long, therefore necessitating the need for a regular source of income to pay for the medical bills.
-This may not be available if you can no longer go to work, and worker’s compensation is often never enough.
-A good attorney understands this and will dedicate his or her time and experience to ensure that you recover maximum compensation for:
+Paralysis victims may also develop additional injuries over time.
+For instance, cases of internal organ failure, such as kidney problems related to the victim’s paralysis, have been reported.
+As expected, these complications add more expenses to the already substantial medical bills.
+Such costs often last a lifetime, making a regular source of income necessary to cover medical expenses.
+Unfortunately, this may not be feasible if you are unable to work, and worker’s compensation is usually insufficient.
+A skilled attorney understands this predicament and will devote their time and experience to ensure you receive the maximum compensation for:

 • Lost wages